Nolan1324/cryptopals-solves/sets/4/31/README.md

 Since HMAC is secure, we cannot feasibly craft a $c'$ for our $m$ such that $c = c'$ without having knowledge of $k$.
 Thus, we will instead try to learn what value of $c$ the server computed.

 The server in this challenge uses an insecure computation to compare $c = c'$.
 It compares the signatures byte-at-a-time, and when it finds the first byte that differs, it returns `false` immediately.
 This means that, generally, the later that the first differing byte occurs, the longer the function will take to compute.
-In this challenge, we exagerrate this issue by having the function sleep for 50 milliseconds between each byte comparison.
+In this challenge, we exaggerate this issue by having the function sleep for 50 milliseconds between each byte comparison.
 Thus, by inspecting how long the function took to run, we can make reasonable guesses about which byte the signatures first differ at.

 ## The web application